ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISensorPointingGrazingAltitude.rst

 ISensorPointingGrazingAltitude
 ==============================

-.. py:class:: ISensorPointingGrazingAltitude
+.. py:class:: ansys.stk.core.stkobjects.ISensorPointingGrazingAltitude

    object

    IAgSnPtGrazingAlt Interface for a sensor pointed in such a way that the boresight vector will graze the central body at a specified altitude.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ISensorPointingGrazingAltitude

 Overview
 --------